 Wondering how soon you have to get insurance after buying a car?
 Don’t let not knowing enough about car insurance be a downer on your day.
 In this article, we’ll answer some of the most commonly asked questions about purchasing auto insurance.

 Learn more about the timeline for getting insurance, then take a look at some of the best car insurance companies in the country.
 If you’re ready to go ahead and purchase an auto insurance policy now, enter your zip code below to start comparing quotes.
-We always talking to insurance agents and getting at least three quotes so you can compare coverage and price.
+We always recommend talking to insurance agents and getting at least three quotes so you can compare coverage and price.

 How Soon Do You Need Insurance After Buying A Car?